One of the most interesting topics in finance in recent years is the idea of investor psychology, also referred to as behavioral finance.

 In finance this most commonly results in inefficient use of our assets, or, more simply, our tendency to sit on “safe” cash that earns nothing instead of investing for the long term.

 If you have more than 6 months’ expenses already saved, it may be wise to invest some of your cash.
-Schedule a consultation with an advisor from MEMBERS Financial Services to see if you can get more out of your money.
+Schedule a consultation with a Unitus Financial Advisor to see if you can get more out of your money.

 The odds are good that we can see ourselves in some, if not all, of these examples.
 But in a world where our retirement success is increasingly dependent on the financial choices we make now, it is more important than ever to analyze our own instincts in investing.